The High Country encompasses the alpine areas and mountain valleys of Victoria, Southern New South Wales and the ACT.

 There’s still a gold rush in the High Country every Autumn, as visitors travel from afar in search of a different sort of gold to that of the pioneers.
 Ribbons of gold snake their way through High Country valleys as trees prepare for Winter along streams, across landscapes and avenues through our towns.

 Spring sees a transformation into a stunning palette, from proud home gardeners and streetscapes to our National Parks and alpine wildflower displays.
 Preserved historic buildings throughout our towns and landscapes, century old shearing sheds and other relics of the pioneers, put the High Country on the bucket list of many photographers.

 Winter in the High Country means snowfalls in the alps, creating a wonderland for skiing, snowboarding, snow play or simply a relaxing break in the snow at one of our many Alpine Resorts.
 It means crisp mountain air and our clear nights are the clearest of any season.
+Jack Frost visits the High Country on many clear Winter nights, quietly sneaking in while only the moon and stars are watching, with his frosty fingers reaching across the highest peaks and into our deepest valleys.
 The moonlight illuminates a snowy landscape and surrounding mountains are lit up from the valleys.
-Enjoy a local cool climate wine by an open fire as snowflakes fall outside your window.
-Wander through our welcoming towns and villages, with an appetite, in search of something hearty and warming.
+Wander through our welcoming towns and villages, with an appetite, where there’s often a hint of woodsmoke in the air, almost luring you in to relax by a crackling open fire to enjoy a hearty meal accompanied by a glass of wine or locally crafted beer.

 A Foodie Haven